madworx/docker-multibash/README.md

-# Docker image containing multiple versions of bash
+# Docker image containing lots and lots of bash versions

 Source tarballs are fetched from MIRROR and compiled against Debian buster.